alexdrone/Buffer/README.md

 ###Built-in UITableView and UICollectionView adapter

-One of the main use cases for **Buffer** is probably to apply changes to a tableview or a collectionview.
+One of the main use cases for **Buffer** is probably to apply changes to a TableView or a CollectionView.
 **Buffer** provides 2 adapter classes that implement the `BufferDelegate` protocol and automatically perform the required changes on the target tableview/collectionview when required.